RamboRogers/cyberimage/API.md

 ## Model Context Protocol (MCP) Support

-CyberImage now supports the [Model Context Protocol (MCP)](https://spec.modelcontextprotocol.io/specification/2024-11-05/) for AI systems to interact with the image generation capabilities.
-This enables AI assistants and other systems to generate images through a standardized interface.
+CyberImage now supports the [Model Context Protocol (MCP)](https://spec.modelcontextprotocol.io/specification/2024-11-05/) for AI systems to interact with the image and video generation capabilities.
+This enables AI assistants and other systems to generate images and videos through a standardized interface.

 ### MCP Endpoint